Improved axion haloscope search analysis: Axion haloscope search analysis procedure

 \section{Axion haloscope search analysis procedure}

-The axion haloscope search analysis procedure can be divided into the following three steps: \begin{enumerate}[] \item Step-1 ; background parametrization for the background subtraction\footnote{background parametrization also for the filtering of the individual power spectrum~\cite{HAYSTAC}}, \item Step-2 ; combining all the power spectra as a single power spectrum, taking into account the overlaps among the power spectra, \item Step-3 ; constructing a ``grand power spectrum'' by co-adding multi-bins with signal likelihood weighting. \end{enumerate} After the background subtraction in Step-1, the normalized power excess at each stage is likely to follow a Gaussian distribution in the absence of axion signals.
-The mean of the Gaussian depends on the expected SNR, while its width should be unity with the correct error estimation.
+The axion haloscope search analysis procedure can be divided into the following three steps: \begin{enumerate}[] \item Step-1 ; background parametrization for the background subtraction\footnote{background parametrization also for the filtering of the individual power spectrum~\cite{HAYSTAC}}, \item Step-2 ; combining all the power spectra as a single power spectrum, taking into account the overlaps among the power spectra, \item Step-3 ; constructing a ``grand power spectrum'' by co-adding multi-bins with signal likelihood weighting. \end{enumerate} After the background subtraction in Step-1, the normalized power excess at each stage is likely to follow a Gaussian distribution in the absence of axion signals, because the background in axion haloscope searches is very like stationary Poisson noise.
+The mean of the Gaussian depends on the expected SNR, while its width should be unity if the power excess errors are estimated correctly.
 All of the effort in this work is focused on obtaining such a Gaussian distribution in each step, from Step-1 to Step-3.